strawberry-graphql/strawberry-django/docs/guide/filters.md

 !!! tip

-    As seen above `strawberry_django.proces_filters` function is exposed and can be reused in custom methods.
+    As seen above `strawberry_django.process_filters` function is exposed and can be reused in custom methods.
     For filter method `filter` `skip_object_order_method` was used to avoid endless recursion.